Stefon Diggs Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Recent Performances

-- Diggs put together a 60-yard performance against the Patriots on three catches (20 yards per reception).
+- In last week's game against the Patriots, Diggs recorded three catches for 60 yards (20 yards per reception).

-- Over his last three games, Diggs has caught 17 passes for 193 yards and one touchdown.
-He was targeted 27 times, and averaged 64.3 yards per game.
+- Diggs has put up 193 yards over his last three outings (64.3 per game) with one touchdown, reeling in 17 passes on 27 targets.

 Diggs' Buffalo Teammates